JacobJoergensen/PiperLang/README.md

 # PiperLang (BETA STAGE - WORK IN PROGRESS)
 PiperLang is a compact and efficient PHP framework designed to provide localization capacities for your web application.
-With features supporting cookie and session-based language detection, dynamic pluralization, variable substitution in translations, and number, currency and date formatting in accordance with the set language.
+With features supporting cookie and session-based locale detection, dynamic pluralization, variable substitution in translations, and number, currency and date formatting in accordance with the set locale.

 <br>